minhadona/ebit_winners_by_email/README.md

 ## You'll need
 - a gmail account
 - recent version of python installed
+- clone this repository, browse into it
+- execute `pip install -r requirements.txt`
-- basic knowledge of cron (or app deploy on heroku, it's up to you)
+- basic (VERY BASIC) knowledge of cron (or app deploy on heroku, it's up to you) - optional

  <br>
  <br>